nashtech-garage/yas/docs/design/order-flows/README.md

 ### Checkout Lifecycle
 ![Checkout Lifecycle](./imgs/Checkout%20Lifecycle.png)

-`Checkout` is an intemediate object created to **snap shot** and **seal the items** for the order placing process.
+When the user begins the checkout process, the `Shopping Cart` is sealed and saved as a snapshot in a `Checkout` object, allowing the user to focus on making the decision to place an order.
 The `Checkout` object will also contains information collected before the order is placed.
  - It will be created with the `CHECKED_OUT` status when the user start the checkout process by clicking the *"Proceed to checkout"* button on the *Cart page*.
 At this stage, the `Checkout` object will only contains the products' types and quantities that the customer wants to order.
  - The customer will then update the `Checkout` object with their desired shipping address, shipping provider, and payment method information.
- - After all the information required has been fulfilled and reflects the customer desired order, the payment amount with detailed breakdown can be calculated and review by the customer, after which they can confirm, and start the payment process.
+ - After all the information required has been fulfilled and reflects the customer desired order, the payment amount with detailed breakdown can be calculated and review by the customer after which they can confirm, and start the payment process.
 This will change that state of the `Checkout` object to `PAYMENT_PROCESSING`.
  - After the payment has been processed and confirmed by the `payment-confirmed` action, the `Checkout` object will be changed to the `PAYMENT_CONFIRMED` state.
 At this stage, the system can start the `create-order` process, which will place the necessary block on the inventory, and create a new order for the customer.
- - In case some products in the `Checkout` object is out-of-stock or the payment-process encounter an error, the `Checkout` object's status will be revert back to `CHECKED_OUT`.
+ - In case some products in the `Checkout` object is out-of-stock or the `process-payment` action encounters an error, the `Checkout` object's status will be revert back to `CHECKED_OUT`.
+The last encountered error will also be attached to the `Checkout` object
  - After an order has been placed, the `Checkout`    has served its purpose, thus its state will be changed to `FULFILLED`.

 ### Checkout flow